AyushDubey-maker/Evernote-react/README.md

->## Evernote clone 2.0 built on ReactJs and firebase database.
+>## Evernote clone 2.0 built on ReactJs and firebase database.📜
 ### `Packages to be installed :`
     npm install